pbinkley/microcopying_1940/index.markdown

 country.
-A very considerable part of the job for the first few years will apparently be in relations with the constituent organizations and others of the American Council, and I should like, therefore, to reiterate and to express the hope that the <span style="page" id="page241">[p.241]</span> Continuation Committee will find some way to involve the
+A very considerable part of the job for the first few years will apparently be in relations with the constituent organizations and others of the American Council, and I should like, therefore, to reiterate and to express the hope that the <span class="page" id="page241">[p.241]</span> Continuation Committee will find some way to involve the
 Council permanently in the set-up that may be established.</p>

 </div>